PowerShell/PowerShell/docs/learning-powerShell/debugging-from-commandline.md

 Debugging in PowerShell Command-line
 =====

-As we know we can debug PowerShell code via GUI tools like [VS Code](./using-vscode.md#debugging-with-vs-code) or [ISE](./using-ise.md#debugging-with-ise).
-In addition we can directly perform debugging within the PowerShell command-line session by using the PowerShell debugger cmdlets.
+As we know, we can debug PowerShell code via GUI tools like [VS Code](./using-vscode.md#debugging-with-vs-code) or [ISE](./using-ise.md#debugging-with-ise).
+In addition, we can directly perform debugging within the PowerShell command-line session by using the PowerShell debugger cmdlets.
 This document demonstrates how to use the cmdlets for the PowerShell command-line debugging.
-We will cover two topics: set a debug breakpoint on a line of code and on a variable.
+We will cover the following topics: setting a debug breakpoint on a line of code and on a variable.

 Let's use the following code snippet as our sample script.